Triple-A-Studios/ToonShader/README.md

 ## Future updates

-Upcoming updates (as of 20 Aug 2024):
+Upcoming updates (as of 16 Oct 2024):
-- Create a Subsystem in player loop to manage data binding to the timers to reduce unnecessary overhead created by actions to update time ticks.
+- Use a better filter method than layermask to render outlines.
+- Use Render Graph API.

 ___